Kyoto Tours & Activities

 Visit the most famous and beautiful sights in Kyoto, the world heritage listed sites of Kinkakuji Temple and Nijo Castle.
 See the marvellous wooden structure of Kiyomizudera and the amazing, hand-carved wooden statues at Sanjusangendo Temple.

-Stroll around the Kyoto Imperial Palace and Heian Jingu Shrine, a partial replica of the former Imperial Palace.
+Stroll around the Kyoto Imperial Palace and Fushimi Inari Taisha, one of Japan’s oldest and most important Shinto shrines.
 Lunch is also provided.

 Kyoto & Nara 1-Day Tour

 Discover the must-see sights in Japan’s two ancient capital cities, Kyoto and Nara.

 See the rich history of samurai and emperors at Nijo Castle and Kyoto Imperial Palace.
 The incredible, pure gold leaf covered Golden Pavilion will take your breath away.

 Visit Todaiji Temple and see Japan’s largest statue of Buddha housed in the world’s largest wooden structure.
 Walk with the deer of Nara Park and then admire the 3,000 stone and bronze lanterns at Kasuga Taisha Shrine, the most celebrated shrine in Nara.

 Uji & Nara 1-Day Tour

 Visit the picturesque area around Ujibashi Bridge and the intricately designed Byodoin Temple and relax with a simple tea ceremony.
 Uji is famous for its green tea, known as “Uji-cha”.

 After lunch, visit Todaiji Temple and see Japan’s largest statue of Buddha in the world’s largest wooden structure.

 Walk through Nara Park with the deer, and admire the 3,000 stone and bronze lanterns at Kasuga Taisha Shrine, the most celebrated shrine in Nara.